LoginRadius/engineering-portal/content/blog/Full_data_science_pipeline_implementation/index.md

 ---
-title: " Full data_science pipeline implementation "
+title: " Full data_science pipeline implementation."
-date: "2020-10-01"
+date: "2020-10-09"
 coverImage: "ds.jpg"
 author: "Rinki Nag"
-tags: ["DataScience","Python","Webscrapping","Natural Language Processing","Machine learning"]
+tags: ["DataScience","Python","Web scraping","NLP","Machine learning"]
-description: "Learn how to implement the full datascience pipeline right from collecting the data to implementing ML algorithms."
+description: "Learn how to implement the full data science pipeline right from collecting the data to implementing ML algorithms."
 ---

-## What is data enrichment and why is it so Important ?
+## What is data enrichment? and its importance

-Data enrichment is the process of combining first party data from internal sources with disparate data from other internal systems or third party data from external sources.
+Data enrichment is the process of combining first-party data from internal sources with disparate data from other internal systems or third-party data from external sources.

-Usually the data available from clients or stakeholders are usually not enough to solve the given problem statement , like if a client comes with a problem statement to build a recommendation engine for his mutual fund industry , the usual data they have is old purchase data but thats not enough as client behaviour changes with time and is impacted by the present market condition, oil prices , etc which needs to be incorporated in the model to make it efficient .
+Usually, the data available from clients or stakeholders are not enough to solve the given problem statement, like if a client comes with a problem statement to build a recommendation engine for his mutual fund industry, the usual data they have is old purchase data but that's not enough as client behaviour changes with time and is impacted by the present market condition, oil prices, etc. which needs to be incorporated in the model to make it efficient.

 Codes for this tutorial is at [Link](https://github.com/eaglewarrior/Full_pipeline_IMDB)

 **The whole process id divided into four steps:**

-I have implemented full pipeline of datascience from scrapping data from web to implementing ml and NLP classification
+I have implemented a full pipeline of data science from scrapping data from web to implementing ml and NLP classification.

 - Phase I: